trouze/trouze.github.io/_pages/now.md

 ### How can I get in touch?

 Send me an email to [tyler @ this domain](mailto:tyler@tylerrouze.com).
-Or connect with me and send a message over [LinkedIn](https://www.linkedin.com/in/tylerrrouze/).
+If you simply want to keep up with what's going on with me, you can subscribe to the [mailing list](https://tylerrouze.com/subscribe) for updates delivered straight to your inbox.

 <hr>
-This page in inspiration from <a href="https://medium.com/@mikevardy/why-i-joined-the-now-page-movement-830b1b43fdf6">this article</a>.
+This page in inspiration from [this article](https://medium.com/@mikevardy/why-i-joined-the-now-page-movement-830b1b43fdf6).